-MooredPumpMode= and DelayBeforeSampling= interact in the operation of the pump, as shown below.
+These parameters interact in the operation of the pump, as shown below.
 Recommendations for settings are provided on the next page.

-Sampling time includes time for instrument to warm up as well as time to actually measure parameters.
-The 2.5 second sampling time is for 19plus V2 with strain-gauge pressure sensor and 1 measurement / sample (NCycles=1).
+Note: Sampling time includes time for instrument to warm up as well as time to measure parameters.
+The 2.5 sec sampling time is for 19plus V2 with strain gauge pressure sensor, and 1 measurement/sample (NCycles=1).
 See Specifications in Section 2: Description of SBE 19plus V2 for sampling times for other setups.